Vote recounts requested in Iowa House District 55 and 82

 DES MOINES – Recounts have been requested in the Iowa House District 55 and 82 elections.
 House District 55 comprises parts of Clayton, Fayette and Winneshiek counties.
 Recounts were requested in Clayton and Winneshiek counties only.
 Following the official canvass of votes by all three counties, Republican Michael Bergan leads Democrat Kayla Koether by seven votes, 6,919-6912.
 Koether, the challenger, requested the recounts.

 House District 82 encompasses all of Davis and Van Buren counties, and part of Jefferson County.
 Republican Jeff Shipley leads Democrat Phil Miller by 34 votes, 6,111-6,077.
-Miller, the incumbent, requested recounts in Jefferson and Van Buren counties only.
+Miller, the incumbent, filed a recount request in Jefferson County only.

 The State of Iowa has no automatic provision for a recount.
 However, a candidate may file for one.